 Both Vanessa and Susan are the same age with a severely undermethylated biotype.

-Vanessa is a patient that came to me struggling with depression, perfectionism, disordered eating, and obsessive tendencies.
-In addition to severe undermethylation (elevated whole blood histamine), testing also revealed low vitamin D, normal range copper and zinc, along with a normal thyroid panel.
+Vanessa is a patient who came to me struggling with depression, perfectionism, disordered eating, and obsessive tendencies.
+In addition to severe undermethylation, testing also revealed low vitamin D, normal range copper and zinc, along with a normal thyroid panel.

 Susan had the exact same symptoms with histamine and vitamin D levels to match.
 She also suffered from high anxiety, insomnia, chronic fatigue, and had been diagnosed with fibromyalgia.
-In her 30’s she had a complete hysterectomy due to uterine fibroids.
-What was different in Susan’s case was that her zinc levels were very low and total and percentage of free copper was off the charts.
+In her 30s, she had a complete hysterectomy due to uterine fibroids.
+What was different in Susan’s case was that her zinc levels were very low and her free copper (copper not bound to proteins) was off the charts.

 Vanessa’s protocol was completely different because her symptoms (along with zinc and copper levels) painted a very different story than Susan’s.
-Susan also has a sensitivity to nutrients that Vanessa does not have, so starting her on lower doses (especially zinc) was an integral part of her healing process in addition to a diet that addressed all her food sensitivities, such as oxalate and salicylate intolerance.
+Susan has a sensitivity to nutrients that Vanessa doesn’t, so starting her on lower doses (especially zinc) was an integral part of her healing process in addition to a diet that addressed all her food sensitivities, such as oxalate and salicylate intolerance, and gut dysbiosis.

 - Supplemental nutrient efficacy can be diminished with a diet that is inappropriate for your biotype.
 For example, undermethylated individuals on plant-based, high folate diets will not be able to repair methylation status without adequate protein intake.